pusher/pusher-http-java/README.md

 <dependency>
   <groupId>com.pusher</groupId>
   <artifactId>pusher-rest-java</artifactId>
-  <version>0.0.1</version>
+  <version>0.9.0</version>
 </dependency>
 ```

 ## JavaDoc

-JavaDocs for the latest version are published at <http://pusher.github.io/pusher-rest-java/>
+Javadocs for the latest version are published at <http://pusher.github.io/pusher-rest-java/>.
+Javadoc artifacts are also in Maven and should be available for automatic download and attaching by your IDE.

 ## Configuration